jacobmunson/LearningSQL/README.md

 - A database is simply a place to store data and a relational database stores data in tables
 - A table is made up of rows and columns
 - A relational database stores tables that are related in some way
-- SQL is a language that allows you to retrieve and manipulate data in a relational database.
+- SQL is a language that allows you to retrieve and manipulate data in a relational database
+- SQL keywords: SELECT, UPDATE, WHERE, ORDER BY
+- Four fundamental operations that apply to any database: read (SELECT), insert (INSERT), update (UPDATE), remove (DELETE)
+- The four above are often referred to as CRUD (Create, Read, Update, Delete)
+- General format of the CRUD:
+      - SELECT column-names
+        FROM table-name
+        WHERE condition
+        ORDER BY sort-order

 ## Resources